kavigupta/spp/spec.md

 ## The Include Directive

-This directive is similar to `DoWrite` in the way that it takes the form of a single word:
+This directive is similar to `write` in the way that it takes the form of a single word:

 ```
 include